DevCabin/g-grid/README.md

 Because of this I find that I include bootstrap and only end up using the grid and some responsive utilities.
 At the time of this writing bootstrap was between 100k and 200k minified.

-This grid if around 1k minified and has all the same functionality I have been turning to Foundation or Bootstrap for on a regular basis.
+This grid is around 1k minified and has all the same functionality I have been turning to Foundation or Bootstrap for on a regular basis.

 Also I have removed the need for a "container" class, instead applying the large screen width to the "row" elements.
 One more talking point is how small my class names are.
 I went for short but intelligible.
 Every little bit counts, right?